allengeer/tickernews/README.md

 ## About

-This application is a simple microservice that will accept a ticker symbol and return the top 10 latest news stories of
+This application is a simple microservice that will accept a ticker symbol and return the top 10 latest news stories regarding that ticker from Yahoo Financial News Feeds.

 ## Requirements